SbahleK/TaxCalculator/README.md

 The App uses a SQLLite db that is created when your initially start the application

-The solution can also be exucuted in a docker container.

 ### How to execute the solution?
 You can execute the solution from a VS IDE (select multiple startup projects(TaxCalculator.API and TaxCalculator.UI))